-The Arnold School will host the Gerry Sue and Norman J. Arnold 2017 Childhood Obesity Lecture on Thursday, October 12, 2017 from 3:45 - 5 p.m.
-The theme for the lecture, which is free and open to the public, is Reducing costs and improving efficacy for pediatric weight management?
-An alternative really family-based treatment approach.
-[Learn more about his talk with this Q&A].
+The Arnold School of Public Health will host the Gerry Sue and Norman J. Arnold 2018 Childhood Obesity Lecture on Tuesday, November 27, 2018 from 3:45 - 5 p.m.
+The theme for the lecture, which is free and open to the public, is Understanding and Addressing the Social Determinants of Childhood Obesity: Not as easy as A,B,C.

 The seminar will take place in the Presidential Dining Room, located in the USC Alumni Center (900 Senate St, Columbia, S.C.).
 The lecture series is sponsored by the Arnold School's Department of Exercise Science and the Gerry Sue and Norman J. Arnold Childhood Obesity Initiative, which is a part of the Gerry Sue and Norman J. Arnold Institute on Aging.
 Refreshments will be served before the program.